AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 #### Individual Points

-If you use [tree](#tree) data, you can configure the font of individual items – use extra data fields corresponding with the methods mentioned above.
+In case of [tree data](#tree), you can configure the font of individual items – use extra data fields corresponding with the methods mentioned above.

 The maximum and minimum font size cannot be set this way.
 Also, please note: settings are applied to all the children of the element you adjust, like here: